 The USTR also requires a more detailed description of the particular product, including its physical characteristics, function, application, principal use, and any other unique physical features that distinguish it from other products.

-Editor’s Note: This article was originally published on July 2, 2019.
-The article has been updated on September 24, 2019 to include new developments.
+Editor’s Note: This article was originally published on July 2, 2019 and was last updated on March 31, 2022.
 See here for our article explaining China’s tariff exclusion process.